The center of the categorified ring of differential operators: in the bounded case

-\sec{Beyond the bounded case} As explained in the introduction, we need to extend the definition of $\ICoh_0(\Z^\wedge_\Y)$ to the case where $\Y \in \Stk_\lfp$ is not necessarily bounded, but still perfect.
+\sec{Beyond the bounded case} The computation of $\Z(\H(\Y))$ sketched in Section \ref{sec:outline} showed the need to extend the definition of $\ICoh_0(\Z^\wedge_\Y)$ to the case where $\Y \in \Stk_\lfp$ is not necessarily bounded, but still perfect.
+This task is the goal of the present section.

-Inspired by the equivalence (\ref{eqn:def of ICOHzero with universal enveloping alg}), we shall define $\ICoh_0(\Z^\wedge_\Y)$ as the DG category of modules for a monad $\UQ(\Tang_{\Y/\Z})$ acting on $\QCoh(\Y)$, where $\UQ(\Tang_{\Y/\Z})$ is defined so that: \begin{itemize} \item its meaning coincides with the already established one when $\Y$ is bounded; \item it is equivalent to $\UQ(\TangQ_{\Y/\Z}) \otimes - $, when $\Tang_{\Y/\Z}$ is a Lie algebra. \end{itemize} To define such monad, we will use the PBW filtration of the universal envelope of a Lie algebroid.
+Inspired by the equivalence (\ref{eqn:def of ICOHzero with universal enveloping alg}), we will define $\ICoh_0(\Z^\wedge_\Y)$ as the DG category of modules for a monad $\UQ(\Tang_{\Y/\Z})$ acting on $\QCoh(\Y)$, where $\UQ(\Tang_{\Y/\Z})$ is defined so that: \begin{itemize} \item its meaning coincides with the already established one when $\Y$ is bounded; \item it is equivalent to $\UQ(\TangQ_{\Y/\Z}) \otimes - $, when $\Tang_{\Y/\Z}$ is a Lie algebra. \end{itemize} To define such monad, we will use the PBW filtration of the universal envelope of a Lie algebroid.

-After this is done, we will discuss the functoriality of $\ICoh_0$ in this situation.
+After this is done, we will discuss the functoriality of $\ICoh_0$ in the unbounded context.
 Such functoriality is not as rich as the one discussed in the previous chapter, the issue being that we can no longer rely on the functoriality of ind-coherent sheaves on formal completions.
 For instance, in the present context, the $(*,0)$-pushforward will be defined only for maps in $\Arr(\Stkperflfp)$ coming from diagrams of the form

 Similarly, the $(!,0)$-pullback will be defined only for maps with \emph{cartesian} associated square.
 These two kinds of functors are \virg{good} because they preserve compact objects, whence they admit continuous right adjoints: the so-called $?$-pullback and $?$-pushforward, respectively.